Darijman/Darijman/README.md

 <hr>

-<p>Outside of work, i'm interested in sport, I play soccer and volleyball for fun.</p>
+<p>Outside of work, I'm passionate about sports and learning.
+I study natural languages and enjoy playing soccer in my free time.</p>

 <hr>